 (e) Nothing in this section shall preclude a separate charge, conviction, and sentence for any other crime set forth in this title, or in the Delaware Code.

 § 1137 Suspension or revocation of license for violation by licensed or registered professional.

 Upon a finding of abuse, mistreatment or neglect, or failure to report such instances by a licensed or registered professional, the Department or the Attorney General shall notify the appropriate licensing or registration board.
 If, after a hearing, a licensed or registered professional is found to have abused, mistreated or neglected a patient or resident or has failed to report such instance, the appropriate board shall suspend or revoke such person's license.

 § 1138 Suspension or revocation of license for violation by facility.

-Upon a finding that abuse, mistreatment or neglect has occurred in a facility, the Department or the Attorney General shall notify the appropriate licensing board and, if such facility receives public funding, the appropriate state or federal agency.
-If, after a hearing, it is determined that a member of the board of directors or a high managerial agent knew that patients or residents were abused, mistreated or neglected and failed to promptly take corrective action, the appropriate board shall suspend or revoke such facility's license.
+Upon a finding that abuse, mistreatment, financial exploitation, or neglect has occurred in a facility, if it is determined that a member of the board of directors or a high managerial agent knew that patients or residents were abused, mistreated, financially exploited, or neglected and failed to promptly take corrective action, the Department must suspend or revoke the facility's license.

 § 1139 Treatment by spiritual means.

-Nothing in this subchapter shall be construed to mean that a patient or resident is abused, mistreated or neglected for the sole reason the patient or resident relies upon, or is being furnished with, treatment by spiritual means through prayer alone in accordance with the tenets and practices of a recognized church or religious denomination, nor shall anything in this subchapter be construed to authorize or require any medical care or treatment over the implied or express objection of said patient or resident.
+Nothing in this subchapter may be construed to mean that a patient or resident is abused, mistreated, or neglected for the sole reason the patient or resident relies upon, or is being furnished with, treatment by spiritual means through prayer alone in accordance with the tenets and practices of a recognized church or religious denomination, nor may anything in this subchapter be construed to authorize or require any medical care or treatment over the implied or express objection of said patient or resident.

 § 1140 Jurisdiction.